yassin-rouis/logger/README.md

   - `error` (60)
   - `fatal` (70)

-Each level can be used as follow :
+Each level can be used as follows :
 ```js
 // log.<level>("Your", "message", "on", "multiple \n lines")
 // example :